Conditions for Acceptance

 The minimum age for body donation is 18; there is no upper age limit.
 Prospective donors should pre-register with the program.
 However, if someone dies without having pre-registered, it is possible for the next of kin to donate the body.

-- Presence of an infectious disease such as hepatitis, HIV/AIDS, Creutzfeldt-Jakob disease, methicillin-resistant Staphylococcus aureus (MRSA), or Clostridium difficile (C. diff)
+- Presence of sepsis or an infectious disease such as hepatitis, HIV/AIDS, Creutzfeldt-Jakob disease, methicillin-resistant Staphylococcus aureus (MRSA) or Clostridium difficile (C. diff).

-If you pre-register with the program and later change your mind, just contact us.
-We will update our records to reflect that you have withdrawn from the program and then mail you a letter stating the same.
+If you pre-register for the program and later change your mind, or if you need to make a change to your current pre-registration, complete the Pre-registration Change Request form.
+We will update our records to reflect your change request and then send an email stating the same.

 If an individual is not pre-registered with the program, we usually can accept the donation made by the next of kin at the time of death.
 Please contact us at that time to determine eligibility.